 The average annual temperature in the desert is 24 °C (75 °F), which varies with altitude.
 The hottest temperatures occur in areas of low elevations and in the inter-montane depressions in the region.

 The climate includes a dry summer and occasional winter rains; mild frosts occur during autumn and winter.
-This Desert has more rainfall than other warm desert ecoregions, with precipitation ranging from 150 to 400 mm (6–16 in).
+This desert has more rainfall than other warm desert ecoregions, with precipitation ranging from 150 to 400 mm (6 to 16 in).

-Viscid acacia (Acacia neovernicosa), and tarbush (Flourensia cernua) dominate northern portions, as does broom dalea (Psorothamnus scoparius) on sandy soils in western portions.
-Yucca and Opuntia species are abundant in foothill edges and the central third, while Arizona rainbow cactus (Echinocereus polyacanthus) and Mexican fire-barrel cactus (Ferocactus pilosus) inhabit portions near the US–Mexico border.
+Viscid acacia (Acacia neovernicosa), and tarbush (Flourensia cernua) dominate northern environs, as does broom dalea (Psorothamnus scoparius) on sandy soils in western one.
+Yucca and Opuntia species are abundant in foothill edges and the central third, while Arizona rainbow cactus (Echinocereus polyacanthus) and Mexican fire-barrel cactus (Ferocactus pilosus) inhabit portions near the US-Mexico border.